Samia Nkrumah

-Samia Yaba Christina Nkrumah (born 23 June 1960) is a Ghanaian politician and chairperson of the Convention People's Party (CPP).
-In the 2008 parliamentary election, she won the Jomoro constituency seat at her first attempt.
-She is the daughter of Kwame Nkrumah, first President of Ghana.
+Honourable Samia Yaba Christina Nkrumah (born 23 June 1960) is a Ghanaian politician and former chairperson of the Convention People's Party (CPP) making her the first woman to ever head a major political party in Ghana.
+In the 2008 parliamentary election, she won the Jomoro constituency seat on her first attempt.
+She is the daughter of Osagyefo Dr. Kwame Nkrumah, the first President of Ghana.